Pop Goes the Weasel: Fourth verse

 The fourth verse relates to a tailor and clothing.
 Purchasing thread and needles may refer to paying for the items needed to work.

 Fifth verse

 The meaning of the fifth verse is more elusive.
 Here, "monkey" may refer to the slang use of the word for money worries, as in "monkey on your back".
 To be chased by the monkey could mean having money troubles—one way out was to pawn your coat.
 It also might refer to the actual animal, commonly associated with the organ grinders who played this jig.

 Other interpretations

-With some versions and interpretations of the lyrics, "pop goes the weasel" is said to be erotic or ribald.
+With some versions and interpretations of the lyrics, "pop goes the weasel" is said to be erotic or ribald, including a crude metaphor for sexual intercourse.
 In her autobiographical novel Little House in the Big Woods (1932), American author Laura Ingalls Wilder recalled her father singing these lyrics in 1873:

 Modern recordings

 AllMusic lists hundreds of recordings of "Pop Goes the Weasel."
 Some of the most notable recordings are included below: